DragonMeme/terraform-linux-vm-azure/README.md

 8.)
 Run `Remmina`.
 It should show a window.

 9.)
-Click on the `+` button, Put your public IP address as your server.
+Click on the `+` button, Put your public IP address/domain name (domain name is in the form `domainname.region.cloudapp.azure.com`) as your server.

 OPTIONAL: Input your username and password in its respective text boxes so you can automatically log in.